Jelizaveta2002/library/README.md

 favourites and also get more info about this book by pushing "more info".

+## Additional Information
 Working on frontend I also added modal confirmation dialogues.
+For my project I used some materials from one of my university projects: https://github.com/Jelizaveta2002/iti0302-frontend I also used some tips from https://stackoverflow.com/ and https://chat.openai.com/chat for particular information (mostly related to HTML and CSS)